• Skip to primary navigation

 Police Outpost Provincial Park

-The Waterton Resevoir Campground is 52 km north-east of Waterton Lakes National Park along highway 505.
+The Waterton Reservoir Campground is 52 km northeast of Waterton Lakes National Park along Highway 505.
 Open from May – September, this scenic waterfront campground has 25 unserviced campsites and is first-come, first-serve.
 It’s a popular option in the summer as campers can be close to the water and enjoy swimming, paddling, waterskiing, and windsurfing as it’s usually a windy spot.
-It’s $21 per night to stay and reservations are not required but self-registration upon arrival is necessary.
+It’s $21 per night to stay, and reservations are not required, but self-registration upon arrival is necessary.

 Fort Heritage and Frontier RV Park

-Found about 15 kilometres from Waterton Lakes National Park, the Fort Heritage and Frontier RV Park is a good option for RVs and caravans, although a tenting area is available for $20 a day, too.
+Found about 15 kilometres from Waterton Lakes National Park, the Fort Heritage and Frontier RV Park is a good option for RVs and caravans with spots costing $27-$33 per night, and a tenting area is available for $23 a day, too.
 There are powered RV pads available as well as grassy RV and tenting areas.
 This is a relatively new site so amenities are always being added; make sure to call (403) 653-4883 for information and bookings, or book through their online portal.

 Prairie Peaks Campground